pedrotroccoli/subscribe-test/readme.md

 We would also have the `BasicSalesTax` and `ImportDutyTax` classes to manage the taxes applied to products separately.
 They would “inherit” or have the same structure as a generic ‘Tax’ class, so the “TaxManager” could decide which taxes to apply to which products.

+### Specific behaviors

+1. Numbers - I saw that we're dealing with numbers and decimal values I can see that we have to use `BigDecimal` ruby class to deal with sums, substractions and multiplications of numbers with many floating points.
+Since it's a class made for precision I think we'll not have problems dealing with the products price and the total amount of taxes and products.